undergrad-partner-school

 The number of student organizations and groups with open membership at this school is 10.
 The student organization that attracts the greatest number of students is Physical Therapist Assistant Student Association, followed by Student Ambassadors and Student Government Association.
 Other popular organizations at Clarkson College are Radiology Student Association and Student Nurses Association.

-Interested in media and communication?
-Clarkson College publishes its own newspaper.
+For individuals with an interest in media and communication, Clarkson College publishes its own newspaper.

 Student Services

-There are phone and alarm devices that can be accessed 24/7 for emergency situations.
+There are emergency phone and alarm devices available around the clock.
 There are electronically operated dormitory entrances.
 There is a security patrol that operates 24 hours a day.
-The late-night transport/escort service is available.
+Theer is a nighttime transportation/escort service.

-This school has a health clinic with personal/psychological counseling.
-All in all, campus life at Clarkson College is rich and vibrant and provides everything most students need.
+There is a medical clinic with personal/psychological counseling.
+All in all, campus life at Clarkson College is rich and vibrant and provides all you need for a comfortable stay.

 Career Services